Back to the Bible Genealogy home page.

 - Tamar was Jesus' 41st great grandmother according to Matthew's genealogy.
 According to Luke she was his 50th great grandmother.
 Hebrew law dictated that when a man died his brother was bound to marry the widow.
 That insured that the deceased man's line would be continued.
 After the death of her first husband, Tamar married Judah's second son.
 However, after the second son died, Judah did not want her to marry his third son, because he feared that son would also die.
 The ancient Jews were very superstitious, and believed that there was an evil spirit that entered the bedchamber and killed husbands.
 Tamar posed as a prostitute and tricked Judah, her father-in-law, into sleeping with her.
 When she became pregnant and revealed herself to Judah, he was ashamed that he had treated her so badly.
 She became her father-in-law's wife and bore him twin sons, Perez (Jesus' ancestor) and Zerah.
 (Genesis 38)

 - Rahab was Jesus' 35th great grandmother according to Matthew's genealogy.
 According to Luke she was his 44th great grandmother.
 She was not a Hebrew.
-She was the prostitute who helped Joshua's spies escape from Jericho before they were captured.
+She was a resident of Jerico when the Hebrews were attacking the city.
+There are two interpretations about who she really was.
+One interpretation is that she was an inn keeper and/or a prostitute.
+She helped Joshua's spies escape from Jericho before they were captured.
 For this act her life and the lives of all in her family were spared when Jericho was captured and destroyed.
+Another interpretation says that she was probably not the same Rachel who helped the spies, but rather was a different woman.
+The reason for this confusion is because some traditions say that the Rehab who helped the spies later married Joshua.
+There is no Biblical basis for this and Joshua is not listed as an ancestor of Jesus.
+The ancestor of Jesus is another Hebrew named Salmon (Salma).
+Matther gives Salmon's wife's name as Rahab.
+It is safe to say that Biblical "experts" are confused about this issue.
+I leave it to others to resolve the question.
 (Joshua 2:1-24; 6:25; Matthew 1:5)

 - Ruth was the Moabite woman who was the wife of one of Naomi's sons.
 When Naomi's husband and sons died she decided to go back to her hometown of Bethlehem.
 Ruth went with her.
 Ruth eventually married Boaz, a relative of Naomi and became 34th great grandmother according to Matthew's genealogy.
 According to Luke she was his 43rd great grandmother.
 Read the book of Ruth.